Monthly Tech-Tip from Tony Hansen SignUp

 thick glaze drips on ceramic vessels

 Why?
 Glaze fit.
-These are available on Aliexpress (as Drip Pottery or Drippy Pottery) and they are made by a manufacturer that has close control of body maturity (and thus strength) and the capability to tune the thermal expansion fit of glaze-on-body.
-It has to fit better than normal because of the absence of an outside glaze.
-Too low an expansion and the compression (outward pressure) will fracture body (these are thin-walled pieces making them vulnerable).
+Do these yourself and they might end up being glaze compression demonstration pieces.
+These are available on Aliexpress (as Drip Pottery, Drippy Pottery or Goopy Glazes) and they are made by a manufacturer that has close control of body maturity (and thus strength) and the capability to tune the thermal expansion fit of glaze-on-body.
+Glaze fit has to be better than normal because of the absence of an outside glaze.
+Too low an expansion and the compression (outward pressure) will fracture body (especially for thin-walled pieces).
 Too high and it will craze.
 And the glaze is thick, it will shiver or craze with far less forgiveness than a thin layer.
 And how did they get the glaze on this thick?
 They likely deflocculated it, up to 1.7 or more, glazed the inside, let it dry, then glazed the outside.
-These pieces are a visual and technical achievement.
-If you are a potter you had best think twice before attempting the same (they are often called Gloop Glazes).
+And applied the glaze to preheated ware.
+If done right these pieces are a visual and technical achievement.
+However hobbyists, for example, often just brush multiple layers of commercial glaze that only by accident fits the body they are using.
+No wonder their pieces often end up as time bombs or crazed bacteria farms.

 Three low fire bodies need three different clear glazes.
 Why?